War! The Republic is crumbling under attacks by the ruthless Sith Lord, Count Dooku. There are heroes on both sides. Evil is everywhere.

 Bad Ass: Artoo is taking none of your shit, Buzz droids!
 None, do you hear me!?

 The Bad Guy Wins: Palpatine, although he doesn't quite get his way; his apprentice, who was supposed to become the most powerful Force user to ever live, is now crippled (with Artificial Limbs), and two of the most prominent Jedi survive the Purge and go into hiding.

 Played straight in the video game though.
-In the final (non-canon) level, in which you play as Anakin fighting Obi-Wan in the final duel, Anakin does not get crippled, Obi-Wan is killed by Anakin, and Palpatine declares that there is none left to oppose them (meaning Yoda possibly died).
-However, after Palpatine hands Anakin his new weapon, a red lightsaber, Anakin stabs Palpatine and declares himself the new emperor.
+In the final (non-canon) level, in which you play as Vader fighting Obi-Wan in the final duel, he does not get crippled and kills Kenobi.
+Palpatine declares that there is none left to oppose them (meaning Yoda possibly died).
+However, after Palpatine hands Vader his new weapon, a red lightsaber, Vader stabs Palpatine and declares himself the new emperor.

 Beauty Is Never Tarnished: Several male Jedi, including Ki-Adi-Mundi and an unknown in the Jedi temple, are shot dead by blaster fire.
 Their clothes—and bodies—show clear burn marks.
 However, when teal-skinned temptress Aayla Secura is shot at point-blank range by a squad of clones, her clothes and exposed skin do not show a single mark, even as they pour searing hot plasma into her prone, dead body.